 The Best Restaurants You Must Try in Porto, Portugal

 Great dining in Porto is about more than custard tarts.
 This northern Portuguese city dishes up rib-sticking delights with aplomb – from flaky, savoury bacalhau (salted cod) to hearty francesinha sandwiches, all followed up with plummy local port wine.
 But there’s a refined, modern side to the local dining scene, too.
 Michelin-starred restaurants and trendy lunch spots mingle with the traditional stalwarts, creating a deliciously rich food scene.
-Whatever your budget, whatever your tastes, these are the best restaurants in Porto, Portugal.
+Whatever your budget, whatever your tastes, these are the best places to eat in Porto, Portugal.

 Hey there, Culture Tripper!
 Enjoying our award-winning editorial content?
 Then you’ll love our premium bookable trips – packed with all the authentic experiences, local insight and gorgeous accommodation you’d find in our guides.
-Covering both all-time favourite and further-flung destinations, our immersive Epic Trips and bite-sized Mini Trips deliver the accessible adventure you’ve been day-dreaming of.

 Restaurante Casario, for an elegant and contemporary meal